paligonshik/paligonshik.github.io/_pages/home.md

 # Background
 ---
+I am a second-year Data Science master's student  at Rochester Institute of Technology, honorary recipient of the Fulbright Foreign Student Scholarship Grant.

+My capstone porject is Just in Time Prediction of Unknown Classes is supervised by Professor [Abu Islam](https://www.rit.edu/sustainabilityinstitute/directory/asigis-abu-islam)  where my objective is to build N-way shot learning with Siemase Network to predict unkown classes not seen in training time.
+I work with Professor [Shanchieh Yang](https://www.rit.edu/directory/sjyeec-shanchieh-yang) on ploring the intersection of machine learning and cybersecurity, specifically addressing the issue of imbalanced data in intrusion detection systems and proposing solutions to improve their performance.
-I am a second-year Computing and Information Sciences student at Rochester Institute of Technology, working with Professor [Cecilia O. Alm](https://pht180.rit.edu/ceciliaovesdotteralm/) in the [Computational Linguistics and Speech Processing Lab (CLaSP)](https://www.rit.edu/clasp/).
-My research focuses on interactive machine learning for multimodal affective computing.
+Additionally, I am a member in the [Computational Linguistics and Speech Processing Lab (CLaSP)](https://www.rit.edu/clasp/) leaded by Professor [Cecillia O. Alm](https://www.rit.edu/directory/coagla-cecilia-alm).

 <br/><br/>

 # Research Interests